minvws/nl-covid19-notification-app-community-website/README.md

 ## Look and feel

 * We are building this app in collaboration with the people in NL.
-* Does not have to be super tidy, a little messyness wil lower the entry barrier.
+* Does not have to be super tidy, a little messyness wil perhaps lower the entry barrier.
 * Friendly and welcoming
 * Simple language
 * Easy to use for a broad range of people, not just the die hards.
 Do not assume that people will know what Github, Slack, etc is.
-Although the die-hards are probably the biggest audience, we do not want to scare others :-).
+Although the die-hards are probably the biggest audience, we do not want to scare away others :-).

 ## To do

 * Move this to do list to a Github project board
-* Internationalization
+* Translation of content into English
 * Find a project maintainer
 * User test the webpage, make modifications to make sure the website is understandable for a broader audience.